huggingface/transformers/docs/source/en/generation_strategies.md

 #### Self-Speculative Decoding

-An LLM can be trained to also use its language modeling head with earlier hidden states as input, effectivelly skipping layers to yield a lower-quality output -- a technique called early exits.
+An LLM can be trained to also use its language modeling head with earlier hidden states as input, effectively skipping layers to yield a lower-quality output -- a technique called early exiting.
+We use the lower-quality early exit output as an assistant output, and apply self-speculation to fix the output using the remaining layers.
+The final generation of that self-speculative solution is the same (or has the same distribution) as the original model's generation.
 If the model you're using was trained to do early exit, you can pass `assistant_early_exit` (integer).
-In this case, the assistant model will be the model itself with early exit, hence "self-speculative" name.
-Contrarily to vanilla assisted generation, here the assistant model shares the cache with the model itself, since they are the same model, resulting in lower memory requirements.
+In this case, the assistant model will be the same model but exiting early, hence the "self-speculative" name.
+Because the assistant model is a portion of the target model, caches and weights can be shared, which results in lower memory requirements.
+As in other assisted generation methods, the final generated result has the same quality as if no assistant had been used.

 ```python
 >>> from transformers import AutoModelForCausalLM, AutoTokenizer